projector-cli/projector-cli/docs/commands.md

                                                      Can be provided interactively by user if not available -h, --help                                         display help for command
 ```
-## `pjr playbook select`
+## `pjr playbook add`

 ```
-Usage: pjr playbook select [options]
+Usage: pjr playbook add [options]

-Select a playbook.
+Add a playbook.

 Options:
-  -p, --playbook <playbook>    The name of the playbook to select.
+  -p, --playbook-name <playbookName>    The name of the playbook to add.
+                                        Can be provided interactively by user if not available -l, --location <location>             The location of the playbook, either a URL or a local path.
+                                        Can be provided interactively by user if not available -T, --token <token>                   A token with read permissions to the playbook.
+                                        Can be provided interactively by user if not available -t, --templates-path <templatesPath>  The path where backlog item templates can be found.
-                               Can be provided interactively by user if not available -e, --exclusive <exclusive>  If true, deselects other playbooks before selecting this one.
+                                        Can be provided interactively by user if not available -a, --is-active <isActive>            If true, activates this playbook immediately.
                                         Can be provided interactively by user if not available -h, --help                            display help for command
 ```
 ## `pjr playbook deselect`